 The role of a Chartered Accountant is very important in any business organisation, regardless of the size and nature of the firm.
 An array of his/her responsibilities expands from preparing financial statements and developing financial plans to auditing, tax filings, bookkeeping and so on.
 So, to Laurel the profession and to acknowledge its importance in an organisation as well as in the national economy, we celebrate CA day 2022 every year on 1st July.

 Every organisation has CAs and has its own way to celebrate the day.
-Some organisations conduct some activities for the CA’s of their organization, some incentivise these great initiatives and some takes care of their clients by launching discount offers while conducting awareness activities, parties, donation activities etc in their office premises.
+Some organisations conduct some activities for the CA’s of their organization, some incentivise these great initiatives and some take care of their clients by launching discount offers while conducting awareness activities, parties, donation activities etc on their office premises.